huseyincavusbi/Ensemble_Risk_Predictor/README.md

 ### Inputting Data Directly

 Once the notebook has been executed, you'll be prompted to input data or use a csv file, then you can input patient data directly via the console.
-You will be asked to provide the name of a patient and all the features as defined above.
+You will be asked to provide the name of a patient and values for the features.
 The model will then generate a prediction on the risk score.

 ### Using a CSV File